vazco/uniforms/README.md

 # Quick start

-**Note:** The following examples are designed to work out of box in meteor with `SimpleSchema` (a very common schema in meteor community), but it's not mandatory and you can easily use it without meteor and with different schemas (see: [Custom Schema](#schemas)).
+**Note:** The following examples are designed to work out of box in meteor with `SimpleSchema` (a very common schema in meteor community), but it's not mandatory and you can easily use it without meteor and with different schemas (see: [Custom Schema](#schemas)) There's also GraphQL support.

 Let's start with defining an example schema: